zabbasi/website/content/docs/components/jupyter.md

 to learn how to use bigquery in jupyter notebooks).

 ## Creating a Jupyter notebook in user-defined namespaces
-you can also create jupyter notebooks in other namespaces than `kubeflow`.
+You can also create jupyter notebooks in other namespaces than `kubeflow`.
 However, before creating any notebook you have to make sure that you create GCP secret and service account required by Kubeflow notebooks in your namespcae.
 In specific, kubeflow expects a service account named `jupyter-notebook`  and a secret named `user-gcp-sa` to exist in your namespcae.
 To this end, you can simply copy the above from `kubeflow` namespace to your desired namespace as follows:
 ```